connectordb/connectordb.io/docs/config.md

 As of version 0.3.0 of ConnectorDB, several configuration options in connectordb.conf support live-reload, meaning that they automatically take into effect once you modify the configuration file even when ConnectorDB is running.
 To disable live reload, you can set the `watch` option to false.
 Other options do not support live reload (such as ssl certificates), and will silently fail to update.

-### Sitename
+### SiteUrl

-The most important value in ConnectorDB's config is the sitename.
-ConnectorDB expects to be set up behind a domain or specific IP.
+The most important value in ConnectorDB's config is the site url.
+ConnectorDB expects to be set up using a domain or specific IP.

-If you have ConnectorDB set up at an IP, set the `sitename` property to the IP.
+If you have ConnectorDB set up at an IP, set the `siteurl` property to the IP.
 It is recommended that you run it with a domain name, since this allows use of HTTPS, and enables the android app to sync from the internet (NEVER have ConnectorDB accessible from the internet if it is not using https).

 Suppose you have ConnectorDB set up to run at `cdb.mysite.com`.
-You then set `"sitename": "https://cdb.mysite.com"`.
+You then set `"siteurl": "https://cdb.mysite.com"`.

+You must also set up the port on which connectordb will be hosted.
+By default, this is set to 8000, which is a good value when running connectordb behind a reverse proxy.

 ### Setting Up HTTPS

-ConnectorDB can run its own https stack, but it is preferrable to have it behind an nginx or caddy proxy.
+ConnectorDB can run its own https stack, but it is preferable to have it behind an nginx or caddy proxy.

 Nevertheless, you can set up https using Let's Encrypt by setting `tls.enabled` to true, `tls.acme.enabled` to true, `tls.acme.domains` to `["cdb.mysite.com"]`, and finally `tls.acme.tos_agree` to true (meaning that you agree to the Let's Encrypt terms of service).